world-class/REPL/slack/README.md

 - Be *nice*, be *respectful*.
 Don't make jokes or post memes that target a particular gender, religion, nationality or sexuality — we're a global and multicultural community. *Some students may be more sensitive* about certain topics and we certainly *don't want to discriminate* anybody and *don't want to make Slack a hostile environment* in any way.
 - *Do not violate UoL guidelines* (don’t post *illegal* materials, solutions to *graded quizzes* or big *chunks of code* related to any graded assignment).
 - *Refer to specific modules, videos and quizzes by their number* (week and item numbers as shown in Coursera), so that it is easy for future users to look for answers.
 You'll find a #bugs channel to help you uncover if a bug you have encountered has been documented before: please post to that channel *only once a bug has been identified* as such in another channel.
-- Use your real name — we are at a real university and we are real students.
-You will get as much privacy as at a real university.
-If you wish to remain private, expect part of the community to not interact with you.
 - *Thank people* when they help you! :slightly_smiling_face: Despite the distance, we're still humans (most of us, anyways).

 We hope you'll have a great time here! *_Remember that succeeding as a CS student has a lot to do with being able to find answers on your own and sharing them to cement your learning_* :bulb:.